 Why it's so important to call your pediatrician

 During the pandemic, making sure your child stays up-to-date on their immunizations is more important than ever.
-Your child should get a flu shot as soon as possible to prevent the spread of influenza on top of the COVID-19 pandemic.
+Your child should get a flu shot if they haven't already to prevent the spread of influenza on top of the COVID-19 pandemic.
 It's as important as wearing a cloth face covering, washing hands, and staying 6 feet apart to prevent the spread of COVID-19.

 Staying caught-up on other childhood vaccinations is also vital to keep your child healthy and prevent new outbreaks of dangerous diseases.